High School Sailing

 The High School Sailing Team

-The team competes in the South Atlantic Interscholastic Sailing Association against other member teams, with cumulative scores leading to divisional and national championships.
-The team also competes in invitational non-point regattas against nearby teams, including teams from Raleigh, Charlotte, Oriental, Virginia and South Carolina; and competes in the monthly LTYC race series at Lake Townsend.
+The team competes in the South Atlantic Interscholastic Sailing Association (SAISA) against other high school teams, with cumulative scores leading to divisional and national championships; and in non-point invitational regattas.
+The team competes against teams from Raleigh, Charlotte, Wrightsville Beach, Charleston and throughout Virginia, North Carolina, South Carolina and Georgia.
+The team also competes in the monthly Lake Townsend Yacht Club one-design race series and annual regattas at Lake Townsend.
 There are two seasons per year, corresponding to the spring and fall semesters.
-Team members sail C420 class sailboats provided by the team.
+Members sail Club 420 class sailboats provided by Lake Townsend Yacht Club.

 Practices & Regattas

 Practices are held weekly at Lake Townsend, usually on Saturdays from 9am-1pm when regattas are not scheduled.
 Please check the season schedule for dates.
 The spring season starts in March and runs through early June.
 The fall season starts in August and runs through early December.